Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Main Results for ZS DGs

-In this section, we study ZSGs under policy-dependent static reductions.
-We establish results similar to those for NZSGs, but without imposing Assumption \ref{assump:nonzero}.
+In this section, we study ZS DGs under PD static reductions.
+We establish results similar to those for NZS DGs, but without imposing Assumption \ref{assump:nonzero}.
 Furthermore, we establish stronger results due to the ordered intechangeability property of multiple PL-SPE policies.
-First, we provide an example, clearly capturing a subtlety of the connection between PL-SPE (DM-SPE) for dynamic ZSGs, and their policy-dependent static reductions.
+First, we provide two examples, clearly capturing a subtlety of the connection between PL-SPE (DM-SPE) for ZS DGs, and their PD static reductions.